buildfirst/buildfirst/ch02/README.md

 # Chapter 2

 In this chapter we cover build tasks using Grunt.
-These are the samples as discussed during the chapter.
+These are the samples as discussed through the chapter, in the same order of appearance.

 All samples are self-contained, ready to use, and sensibly documented.